Lightweight Full-Convolutional Siamese Tracker: LightFC

-To enhance the non-linearity of features in the Center-Head, we explore in detail the impact of various reparameterization kernels on the Center-Head and proposed an Efficient Rep-Center Head [We demonstrate in Section 4.3.3 that ERH is the optimal design and provide further analysis].
-Specifically, we design a Rep-Conv-Branch (RCB) to replace the standard branch of the Center-Head.
-In stage 1 of the RCB, we substitute CBR blocks with RepN33.
-Stage 2 of the RCB remains the same as CBR.
-In addition, a SE \cite{SE} module is added between stage 1 and stage 2.
-RCB significantly enhances the bottleneck of essential feature expression in comparison to the conventional branch of center head.
+To optimize the feature flow bottleneck in the center-head \cite{centerhead} the impact of various reparameterization kernels on the center-head \cite{centerhead} is investigated in detail, inspired by RepVGG \cite{RepVGG} and proposes an Efficient Rep-Center Head.
+In particular, a Rep-Conv-Branch (RCB) is designed to replace the standard branch of the center-head.
+Specifically, a RepN33 block [Illustrated in Fig.\ref{fig:fig8}] $\Tilde{F}_{33}^{1}$ is introduced to replace $F_{33}^{1}$.
+During training, $\Tilde{F}_{33}^{1}$ is composed of two $F_{33}^{1}$ with different parameters.
+During testing, they are merged into a block with the same structure as $F_{33}^{1}$.
+In addition, an SE \cite{SE} module is added between $\Tilde{F}_{33}^{1}$ and $F_{33}^{2}$ to further enhance the expression of key information.
+Using reparameterization techniques on $F_{33}^{i},i\in \{2,3,4\}$ reduce model performance.
+Therefore,$F_{33}^{i},i\in \{2,3,4\}$ is preserved.
+Compared to the conventional branch of center-head \cite{centerhead}, RCB enhances the bottleneck of essential feature expression.
+The function of RCB can be written as follows: